KyleKing/recipes/docs/dessert/chocolate_chip_cookies.md

     - Add eggs one at a time beating well
     - Beat in flour gradually
     - Stir in oats and morsels
-- Measure out rounded tbsp of dough on a light colored ungreased baking sheet
+- Measure out rounded Tbsp of dough on a light colored ungreased baking sheet
 - Bake 9-11 minutes until golden brown.
 Cool on a wire rack

 ## Notes